Estimate Time7 min

 Mistake #4: Not saving for retirement

-Another obstacle is lack of money.
-Many young adults feel like they can’t save enough to make a difference.
-But saving even a little bit matters, especially early in your career.
-That’s because time is on your side.
-You have plenty of years for the power of compounding to work for you.
+You're never too young to contribute to retirement, but lack of money is a common obstacle.
+Many young adults feel they can’t save enough to make a difference.
+However, saving even a little matters, especially early in your career because time is on your side.
+You have years for the power of compounding to work in your favor.

-Here's what that means: Money you invest can earn more money, and over time those earnings can generate earnings of their own.
-The result is that the earlier you start saving, the less you have to save.
+Over time, the money you invest can generate earnings of their own.
+The earlier you start saving, the less you have to in the future.
+Remember, even saving small amounts can boost your retirement contributions.

 Starting early pays off

-Think about saving at least 15% of your income each year for retirement in a tax-advantaged account such as an IRA or 401(k)—including any match or contribution you get from your employer.
-If you can't get there right away, that's OK.
-You have the option to increase your amount annually if you can afford to do that until you reach 15%.
-Most people can find some extra money to save if they just pay attention to their spending.
+Try to save at least 15% of your income each year in a tax-advantaged account such as an IRA or 401(k)—including any match or contribution from your employer.
+If you can't save the whole 15%, that's okay.
+You have the option to increase the percentage annually, if you can afford it.

-If you're lucky enough to have a 401(k) and get a matching contribution from your employer, contribute enough to at least capture the entire match—otherwise you're basically foregoing a part of your compensation.
+If your employer offers a matching 401(k) matching contribution, try to contribute enough to at least capture the entire match—otherwise you're basically foregoing a part of your compensation.
 You wouldn't turn down part of your paycheck, so don't leave matching retirement account contributions on the table.

 Mistake #5: Investing too conservatively for long-term goals

-Many young investors are overly cautious—maybe because they first became aware of stocks when the market tanked in 2008, or because they don’t have a lot of money and are afraid of losing it.
+Many young investors are overly cautious.
+This could be because they don’t have a lot of money to begin with and are afraid of losing what they have.

-If you have a long-term goal, like retirement, an overly conservative approach to investing could mean skimping on the level of stocks in your investment mix, which tend to be more volatile than bonds.
-But stocks also tend to outperform bonds over the long run—by a lot.
+If you have a long-term goal like retirement, an overly conservative approach to investing could mean skimping on the level of stocks in your investment mix, which tend to be more volatile than bonds.
+However, stocks historically tend to outperform bonds over the long run— considerably.
+You will likely need to save far more money to reach your long-term goals, leaving less room in your budget for anything else, if your investment mix is too conservative.

-Just remember: If you’re saving for retirement, you probably won’t touch your money for 40 or 50 years, so what happens in the market this month or this year is much less important than what’s likely to happen over the coming decades.
+If you’re saving for retirement, you probably won’t access your money for 40 or 50 years, so what happens in the market this month or the years to come is much less important than what’s likely to happen over the coming decades.

 Get organized, hit your goals